4 - 12

 To get the most of out of this adventure, you need to be in good physical health, and enjoy walking as a way of exploring an area.
 Due to the potential conditions whilst tracking Gorillas, you need to be an experienced hiker used to walking on uneven surfaces, on gradients that will be steep at times, and in conditions that may be muddy and rainy.
 You will be carrying a day pack and bottle of water, packed lunch and spare clothing when tracking.

 Waterproof walking boots are more appropriate for this trip than walking shoes or hard and heavy walking boots.
 Please see our packing list for more information.

 Please note that you need to have an open mind to adventure travel, and experiencing different cultures to your own, first hand.

 For general information on health issues in Uganda, please see the general information on Uganda, however, for this specific adventure, the following points are worth separate consideration.

+While we do our best to create an itinerary that allows for some time for acclimatising, altitude affects everyone differently, and to varying degrees.
 If you experience any of the following symptoms during this adventure, make sure to inform your guide and they will support you in descending to a lower altitude as soon as possible.

 Your YellowWood adventure starts at the airport in Entebbe on the start day of the trip.
 We understand that arriving into an unfamiliar airport can be very daunting, so we aim to give you as much information here as possible to help you prepare.